Factbox: Main nominations for BRIT music awards

-(Reuters) - The BRIT Awards, Britain’s top pop honors, are held at London’s O2 Arena on Wednesday.
+(Reuters) - Nominations for the BRIT Awards, Britain’s top pop music honors, were announced on Thursday.

 Following is a list of the main categories: